dinomatic/docs.dinomatic.com/docs/docs/fxt/theme-options.md

 - Rich Snippet Author: Set the author for rich snippets
 - Author Block: Enable/disable author information blocks
 - Author Full Block: Enable/disable full author blocks
+- Second Author Block: Show the second author's (fact-checker's) full profile block after the main content.
+When a broker has a second author set, they're always shown in the page header regardless of this setting
 - Table of Contents: Enable/disable TOC on broker pages
+- Comments: Enable/disable comments on broker review pages
+- Breadcrumbs: Enable/disable breadcrumbs on broker review pages, and choose whether they appear in the header or in the content (only shown if breadcrumbs are enabled globally)

+### Affiliate Links

+Define additional named affiliate links, beyond each broker's main Real Account Link.

+**Location**: Affiliate Links section in FXT Options

+**Settings**:

+- Up to 10 link labels (e.g. "Crypto", "CFD") — only labeled slots are usable
+- Once a label is set here, a matching URL field appears on every broker's edit screen
+- Labeled links become selectable in the Listing block's Affiliate Link Override option, so a single listing can point to a different link than the broker's main Real Account Link
+- If a broker has no URL set for the chosen link, it falls back to the Real Account Link automatically

 ### Page Options